applicaster/developer.applicaster.com/book/player/iOS.md

   @objc optional func pluggablePlayerMoveForward()
 ```

-Note - these playback controls do not replace the need for the player to display its own custom or out of the box controls
+Note: these playback controls do not replace the need for the player to display its own custom or out of the box controls

 ### Player state
-The following functions help updating different states for the player and normalize the responses.
+The following functions help update different states for the player and normalize the responses.

 ``` swift
   @objc optional func playerState() -> ZPPlayerState